Skip to main content

 Line graph illustration showing speed effort on the left and quality on the right with arrows depicting over indexing then settling in the middle

 Engineers know this instinctively.
-When debugging, nobody steps through commits one at a time—at least not once you know about git bisect.
-We cut the problem space in half with each iteration.
-Small nudges from your comfort zone are like using a linear search algorithm to find answers in a massive corpus of data.
-(I’ll spare you the big O notation, but trust me—it’s not the algorithm you want.)
+When debugging, nobody steps through commits one by one—at least not once we know about git bisect, which cuts the problem space in half with each iteration.

 Not speed or quality.
 Not speed then quality.
 Speed and quality.